"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 Based on the type, the market is divided into leveraged buyouts (LBOs), venture capital, real estate private equity, distressed and special situations, and others.

-Leveraged buyouts (LBOs) accounted for the largest private equity market share due to strong fit with mature, cash-generative businesses that can support structured debt financing and deliver predictable returns.
+Leveraged buyouts (LBOs) accounted for the largest private equity market share due to a strong fit with mature, cash-generative businesses that can support structured debt financing and deliver predictable returns.
 LBOs remain the preferred strategy for many sponsors as they enable control ownership, allowing PE firms to implement operational improvements, cost optimization, and strategic add-on acquisitions more effectively.
 North America and Western Europe have a large pipeline of mid-market and carve-out opportunities that are well-suited to buyout models.
 Even when financing conditions tighten, buyouts continue to dominate as investors value their relatively stable cash flows and clear value creation levers compared to higher-risk early-stage strategies.

 Venture capital is anticipated to rise with a CAGR of 16.9% over the forecast period, driven by the accelerating commercialization of AI, cloud software, and deep-tech innovations that are creating new high-growth startup categories.